 Metacognitive theory (Larkin et al., 2019) asserts that metacognition, or "thinking about thinking," relates to the perception and capacity to manage one's mental processes, particularly the selection and use of problem-solving strategies.
 Metacognition consists of three primary components: goal setting, planning, monitoring and modifying the process of issue resolution, and self-evaluation.
 The empirical findings of (Acosta-Gonzaga & Ramirez-Arellano, 2021) indicate that metacognition and motivation are positively associated.
 Further research, Tian et al., (2018) demonstrates that metacognition of strategies can predict learning success through intrinsic motivation.
 Students' intrinsic drive stems from their own unique combination of factors, including but not limited to their own personal values, experiences, and perspectives (Schunk, 2008).
 Motivations such as epistemological beliefs and self-efficacy affect the development of cognitive and metacognitive abilities.
-To engage in metacognition, students must have a clear understanding of their cognition, where learning motivation plays a crucial part in self-regulation to boost cognitive and metacognitive techniques.
+To engage in metacognition, students must have a clear understanding of their cognitive techniques.
 This leads us to the following assumption: